-The Riga Central Market is a major feature of the city.
-Fresh local products as well as foreign imports are on sale in a huge area that has a unique character and is well worth a lengthy visit whilst staying in Riga.
+The Riga Central Market is a major highlight for any visitor of the city.
+Fresh local products as well as foreign imports are on sale in a huge area that has a unique character and is well worth a lengthy visit while staying in Riga.
 This is also one of the best places to try Latvian food.

 The trade area of the market consists of 5 pavilions which were constructed during the 1920’s and completed in 1930.
 The roofing of these pavilions was actually constructed using old zeppelin hangars that had been left in the South West of Latvia after the First World War.
 It is a great testimony to the engineers, who took it upon themselves to recycle these metal works, creating a great piece of architecture whilst preserving a part of history at the same time.
-The facades of the market pavilions are in the Art-Deco style and they are a great example of Latvian creativity and trade.
+The facades of the market pavilions are in the Art-Deco style.
 When these pavilions were constructed, they were one of the largest covered markets in Europe.
 But the market is not only made up of these great structures, you will also find a huge area of outdoor trading, as well as the many brick warehouses that date back to the 1800’s within Riga’s Central Market.
 You may also wish to check out Spiķeri, an area of the market that is slowly developing into a creative part of the city.